vyasdeepti/R-Programming-with-Visualizations/README.md

 Welcome to the **R Programming with Visualizations** repository!
 This project provides a comprehensive guide to using R for data analysis, focusing on creating impactful visualizations.
 Whether you're a beginner or an experienced R user, you'll find practical examples, explanations, and code snippets to help you master data visualization in R.

+Key features of the repository:
+- Introduces R programming and its strengths in statistical computing and graphics.
+- Covers prerequisites and setup instructions for R, RStudio, and essential R packages.
+- Provides step-by-step guides for data preparation, including cleaning and transformation using packages like dplyr and tidyr.
+- Demonstrates basic and advanced visualization techniques, such as scatter plots, bar charts, histograms, boxplots, heatmaps, and time series plots, primarily with ggplot2.
+- Offers guidance on customizing plots with themes, colors, and annotations.
+- Explains how to create interactive visualizations using Plotly and Shiny, including sample code for building interactive web apps.
+- Shares best practices for effective visualization and communication of data insights.
+- Includes sample projects (e.g., EDA on the Iris dataset, COVID-19 time series visualization, and interactive dashboards) and references for further learning.

+The repository is well-structured, making it a valuable resource for learning and applying R programming concepts related to data visualization.
 ---

 ## Table of Contents 📝